geeksniper/my-TryHackMe-writeup/Year-Of-The-Rabit_Walkthrough/README.md

 Once it’s off, we’ll be taken to a page with a hint embedded within the video.
 Make sure to watch the entire video because you never know…. could be more clues at  the end right??With the clue we got from the video, let’s dig deeper and see what’s hidden on web page.

-6. We inspect this page and got a hidden directory in response header location.
+6. We inspect this page and got a hidden directory in response header `location`.

 ![task 6](https://github.com/geeksniper/my-TryHackMe-Writeups/blob/f56ab7216e2b15f827b8243e5243787bf9a2e640/Year-Of-The-Rabit_Walkthrough/yearoftherabit-img/6.%20we-inspect-this-phpfile-and-got-hidendirectory-in-response-header.png)